Guseyn/guseyn.com/web-app/md/about.md

 ### Entrepreneur
 I am working on a side project in my free time.
 It's called [Unison](https://unisonofficial.com) and it is a platform where you can create sheet music just by describing them with simple words.

+### Streamer
+You can find [my streams here](https://www.twitch.tv/unisonofficial) on how I test, develop and use my programs, like for example [Unison](https://unisonofficial.com).
+Also I talk on general subjects in software development.

 ### Programmer
 I am a full-time full-stack software developer with more than 6 years of diverse experience: I was working as a software engineer at outsource company, at small startup with fully distributed international team, and as a researcher at international tech corporation.
 More information about my work experience you can find in my [LinkedIn profile](https://www.linkedin.com/in/guseyn-ismayylov-111bb1179/) and [resume](/../html/resume.html).